 Perfectly flaky cod nestled in a tomato fennel broth with briny olives, bright orange zest, and floral oregano.
 This dish, this beautiful Mediterranean cod is a must try.

-This recipe is an old favorite from my personal chef days and was in my top 5 most requested recipes.
-But somehow this beautiful cod ended up in the recipe graveyard and I haven’t made it for years.
-Then while prepping for a Mediterranean cooking class this week, I was digging deep in my recipe archives and pulled out a heavily stained, hand scribbled recipe for one pan Mediterranean cod and thought, “Hey friend, where have you been!”.
+This recipe is an old favorite from my personal chef days and was my most requested recipe.
+Somehow, this beautiful cod ended up in the recipe graveyard and I haven't made it for years.
+Then while prepping for a Mediterranean cooking class this week, I was digging deep in my recipe archives and pulled out a heavily stained, hand-scribbled recipe for one pan Mediterranean cod and thought, “Hey friend, where have you been!”.

 I have since made it twice in a week.
 I can't get enough.
 The entire dish takes 32 minutes from start to finish.
 I literally turned on the stopwatch feature on my phone and pressed stop at 32 minutes exactly when the cod was flaky and perfectly cooked.

-Fennel is the star in this recipe, if you haven’t cooked with fennel yet this is the perfect starter recipe.
+Fennel is the star in this recipe, if you haven't cooked with fennel yet this is the perfect starter recipe.
 The veggie gets sweet and caramelized with onions and garlic and then fresh fennel fronds (that furry part at the top) are scattered on top of the dish at the end of cooking.
 The result is a bright fragrant dish that is simply gorgeous.
 (Worried about having leftover fennel?
-Don’t be, this recipe for fennel simple syrup uses all of your leftover fennel.)
+Don't be, this recipe for fennel simple syrup makes the most amazing cocktails and mocktails!)

 The Mediterranean Diet is a way of eating based on the traditional foods of the countries surrounding the Mediterranean sea.
 The most common eating characteristics are; abundant consumption of plant-based foods including fruits, vegetables, nuts, seeds, legumes, and whole grains (the majority of grains eaten are minimally processed).
 Olive oil is the principal source of dietary fat.
 Fish, shellfish, and poultry are consumed several times per week, cheese and yogurt are consumed in moderate quantities, red wine is consumed in moderation, and sweets and red meats are consumed sparingly.